Sex Education (TV series): Premise

+Plot outline

-In the first series, Otis sets up a sex therapy clinic with Maeve to help the students of Moordale with their sexual problems.
-Their business becomes a success, but conflict arises when Otis finds himself becoming attracted to Maeve.
+In the first series, Otis sets up a sex therapy clinic with Maeve to help the students of Moordale Secondary with their sexual problems.
+Their business becomes a success, but tension arises when Otis finds himself becoming attracted to Maeve.

-In the second series, new students arrive and challenge the status quo at Moordale, including Ola, who becomes Otis's first girlfriend.
-Eric helps his former bully Adam come to terms with his sexuality.
-Jean becomes the school's resident sex therapist as a chlamydia outbreak causes the teens to question and struggle with topical issues.
+In the second series, new students arrive at Moordale Secondary, including Ola, who becomes Otis's first girlfriend.
+Maeve struggles to confess her feelings for Otis, Eric helps his former bully Adam come to terms with his sexuality, and Jean becomes the school's resident sex therapist as a chlamydia outbreak highlights the teens' need for better sex education.

-In the third series, a new school year begins as Otis enters a relationship with Ruby, Jean expects a baby in the near future, Eric and Adam are made official, and new headmistress Hope Haddon's plans for a major revamp at Moordale cause an extra set of complications for the students.
+In the third series, a new school year begins as Otis is having casual sex with Ruby while Eric and Adam are made official.
+Maeve works with English teacher Emily Sands to apply for an exchange program in America, Jean expects a baby in the near future, and new headmistress Hope Haddon's plans to revamp Moordale Secondary creates conflict with the students.

+In the fourth series, the students adjust to the new term at Cavendish Sixth Form College after Moordale Secondary is shut down.
+Otis competes with a rival sex therapist on campus while juggling his long-distance relationship with Maeve, who begins her studies at the prestigious Wallace University in the United States.